 Jason Gardner tells stories, using photography and video within the framework of Visual Anthropology.
-He recently published A Flower in the Mouth, a book of photography and writing about the culture, music and rituals of Carnaval in Pernambuco, Brazil.
+He is passionate about music, culture, totems, and ritual, and how they impact how a society expresses itself.
+Jason published A Flower in the Mouth, a book of photography and writing about the culture, music and rituals of Carnaval in Pernambuco, Brazil.
 Jason has also branched out to photograph other manifestations of this festival in Dunkerque, France; Guinea-Bissau; Sardinia; Trinidad; Bahamas; New Orleans; and Cajun country in Louisiana.

 Jason is a founder of Visual Anthropology Press, a book packager dedicated to helping independent authors, photographers, and organizations realize and communicate their vision to their audience.
 VAP recently produced Scattered Among the Nations, [Amazon] a photography book on remote Jewish communities throughout the world.

 His work has appeared in The New York Times, Rolling Stone, Photo District News, New York Magazine, NPR.org, and SPIN Magazine.
 Clients include Con Edison, HBO, Samsung Corporation, N-Y Historical Society, Ogilvy & Mather, Direct TV, Pfizer, and Human Rights Watch.